Getting geared up to put your home on the market? Set yourself apart from the competition with Phil Spencer's top tips.

 4. Don't forget the garden

-Gardens are increasingly regarded as an 'additional room' of a property, so be sure to give yours some TLC.
-A poll from Zoopla (below) showed that more than a quarter of potential buyers would be put off by an overgrown garden, so cut the front and rear right back.
-And position a table and chairs in a spot where buyers could imagine having a morning coffee.
+A recent Zoopla poll found that more than a quarter of potential buyers would be put off by an overgrown garden, so cut yours right down to the front and back.
+Position a table and chairs in a spot where buyers could imagine having a morning coffee.

 5. Sacrifice your parking space